Autoenhance-ai/mudanca/README.md

 ## Roadmap

-- [] Fix and re-enable removal of outliers for better results
+- [] Implement reliable removal of outliers (Like the ransac algo in the original darktable implementation) for better results
 - [] Remove preprocessing steps (i.e Sharpening) or allow them to be turned off / on
 - [] Expose flags to allow for more customization of algoritmn (i.e Disable/Enable Rotation)
 - [] Eventually port and open source as Open CV contrib module